 Single Factors Are Rarely Enough to Trigger an Eating Disorder

-The development and maintenance of an eating disorder has many potential contributing factors.
+The development and maintenance of an eating disorder have many potential contributing factors.
 Time and again, researchers have solidified the fact that there is NO single factor that has been shown for causing eating disorders, such as anorexia or bulimia, but rather, is an interaction of biological, genetic, sociocultural, and psychological factors.

 Genetics alone cannot account for the development of eating disorders.

 Though from research, we can understand that the aspects of eating disorders that are transmitted genetically are also linked with non-genetic effects (including family, cultural, psychological and social components) which have been shown to influence susceptibility to eating disorders [1,3-6].